 - Choose active revision techniques like making and testing yourself using flashcards and doing past papers using the Revision Power Hour

 - Review how you did and make a plan for future exams using the exam season review

-If you'd like more detailed guidance on how to set up an effective revision strategy for year 12 exams, come along to my Revision Kickstarter Workshop on Saturday 15th May.
+If you'd like more detailed guidance on how to set up an effective revision strategy for year 12 exams, come along to a Revision Kickstarter Workshop.
 During the live workshop, I will guide students through creating a personalised revision plan, that can just be revisited and tweaked as they go through year 13.
 You will also get access to a series of subject-specific How to Revise masterclasses which give students revision tips and exam technique for the core academic subjects.